-All legislation an agency is involved in must be reviewed and approved by the Governor's Office to determine consistency with gubernatorial policies and to assess the impact on state agencies and the public.
-All legislation bearing an agency name, or agency employee name, needs to go through the executive legislation process.
+All legislation an agency is involved in must be reviewed and approved by the Governor's Office and the Division of Financial Management ("DFM") to determine consistency with gubernatorial policies and to assess the impact on state agencies and the public.
+All legislation bearing an agency name, or agency employee name, needs to go through the executive agency legislation process.

 Following each legislative session, agencies should determine legislative needs to be addressed in the next legislative session.
 The agency is required to submit a legislative sponsor for each approved legislative proposal.
+You must secure that sponsor by December 12.
+If you do not, the DFM Regulatory and Legislative Affairs Bureau Chief ("Bureau Chief") will not deliver your legislation until such sponsor is secured.

-Agencies use the Executive Agency Legislative System (EALS) to input their legislative ideas and proposals: http://apps.dfm.idaho.gov/eals.
+Agencies use the Executive Agency Legislative System ("EALS") to input their legislative ideas and proposals: http://apps.dfm.idaho.gov/eals.
 To receive a user ID and password for the system, click "To request EALS access."

 DFM and the Governor's Office may help develop legislation if needed.
-The Legislative Services Office (LSO) may help with technical questions such as formatting.
+The Legislative Services Office ("LSO") may help with technical questions such as formatting.